 There are two main types of mortgage refinances.
-There is the standard rate and term refinance, which allows a borrower to snag a lower mortgage rate or shorten their term, while keeping their existing balance intact.
+There is the standard rate and term refinance, which allows a borrower to snag a lower mortgage rate and/or shorten their term, while keeping their existing balance intact.
 And then there is the “cash-out refinance,” which allows a borrower to tap into the equity in their home.

 How does a cash-out refinance work?